jezze/fudge/README.md

 ## Building Fudge

-This requires you to have the cross-compiler built.
+This step requires that you to have the cross-compiler built.

-### Get the Fudge source code

 First you need to download the source code if you haven't done that already.